 Candidate learning show that the national CEC Standards of the Knowledge and Skills that all Special Educators should have are being met in the course content for each degree program.
-Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all 524C and 524D & 524E candidates who completed the 2017-2018 SPED PRAXIS exam.
+Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all 524C and 524D & 524E candidates who completed the 2018-2019 SPED PRAXIS exam.
 The consensus was that IEP Development or Planning and the Learning Environment were two areas than would need content enhancement.
+This was implemented in the 2018-2019 semesters.
 The "why" behind the results was to improve each candidate's knowledge and skills in the areas of IEP Development and the Learning Environment.
-Evidence of improvement show that content test scores improved overall for all 524C, 524D, and 524E candidates.
+Evidence of improvement show that content test scores continue to improve overall for all 524C, 524D, and 524E candidates.